michaelmusty/.dotfiles/ISSUES.markdown

 *   sxhkd(1) might be nicer than xbindkeys; it's in Debian Testing now
 *   Maybe I should port some of the prompt functions to POSIX sh so I don't have to maintain parallel versions for bash, pdksh, and zsh
-*   find(1) -printf isn't POSIX, and isn't even in OpenBSD's version.
-Is there a nicer way to do cfr(1df) efficiently while still handling edge cases like files with newlines? -exec printf . works, but it's sloooow ...